-Dropshipping is also possible with BigCommerce, but only with the use of a (paid) third-party app like Spocket, DropCommerce, Spreadr, or Dropified, all of which can be found in the app marketplace.
+Dropshipping is also possible with BigCommerce, but only with the use of a (paid) third-party app like Spocket, DropCommerce, Spreadr, or Dropified, all of which can be found in the service's app marketplace.

 Marketing & Analytics

-BigCommerce's attention to discounts far surpasses that of most other ecommerce platforms we reviewed: There are different types of discounts (free shipping, product discounts, brand markdowns, category sales, and special discounts for regular customers) each of which also has a number of sub-categories (they can be for lump sums, percents, or even 'twofers').
+BigCommerce's attention to discounts surpasses that of most other ecommerce platforms we reviewed: There are different types of discounts (free shipping, product discounts, brand markdowns, category sales, and special discounts for regular customers) each of which also has a number of sub-categories (they can be for lump sums, percents, or even 'twofers').

 Only customers that have purchased one of your products can leave a review.

 Only in regards to email marketing will you need to look elsewhere, most likely to a third-party tool from the app marketplace.
-It is possible to configure checkboxes for your newsletter, but you'll need to make and send the newsletter with another service.
+It is possible to configure checkboxes for your newsletter, but you'll need to compose and send the newsletter with another service.

 BigCommerce does an excellent job of creating reports.

-The only thing missing from BigCommerce's reports and statistics is email marketing, but apart from that, the service offers everything we could ask for..
+The only thing missing from BigCommerce's reports and statistics is email marketing, but apart from that, the service offers everything we could ask for.

 When you click on Help in the bottom left of the sidebar, a taskbar will open.
-By clicking on Top Results, you can check out the most relevant help articles for the site or page that you're working on.
+By clicking on Top Results, you can check out the most relevant articles for the site or page that you're working on.
 Of course, you can also go directly to the help center and search on your own, or check out the options for contacting BigCommerce's support team.
 We really liked how easy BigCommerce makes it to get in touch or consult articles without leaving the dashboard.